2023–2025 Sundhnúkur eruptions: November 2023 earthquakes

 Sensors emplaced in a borehole in Svartsengi detected the presence of sulfur dioxide on 16 November 2023, a classic signature of magma close to the surface.
 This led the IMO to conclude that the area around the volcanic edifice of Hagafell /is/, approximately 2 km north of Grindavík, was at the highest level of risk.
 A rapid 3 cm uplift of the ground in the Svartsengi area was recorded from 18 to 21 November, likely indicating an upwelling of magma from a source 5 km below the ground.
 An eruption was still regarded as likely on 21 November, but as seismic activity declined from 24 November, that likelihood also began to decline.

 In November 2023, Benedikt Ófeigsson, a geophysicist at the IMO, posited that Fagradalsfjall, rather than Svartsengi, might be the source of volcanic activity near Grindavík, noting the difficulty in assessing the activity's depth, location, and magma volume amidst seismic disturbances.
 He anticipated that InSAR satellite imagery would clarify these uncertainties.
 Supporting Benedikt's hypothesis, Freysteinn Sigmundsson from the University of Iceland, in February 2024, observed that minor seismic activity near Fagradalsfjall indicated potential magma movement, hinting at a possible eruption.
 He highlighted the magma's potential new pathways, particularly its shift towards the Svartsengi system and the persistent pressure in Fagradalsfjall post-eruption.
-Additional evidence bolstering the theory comes from the pattern of land uplift in these systems.
+Additional evidence bolstering the theory came from the pattern of land uplift in these systems.
 In Fagradalsfjall, an uplift began following the end of volcanic activity in early August 2023 and persisted until the end of October 2023.
 Notably, as this intrusion concluded in Fagradalsfjall, a fresh phase of land uplift initiated in Svartsengi around the same time.
-Scientists from Uppsala University appear to have confirmed the theory proposed by their counterparts at the University of Iceland.
+Scientists from Uppsala University appeared to have confirmed the theory proposed by their counterparts at the University of Iceland.